 Scale Length – Measure twice, assemble once

-If you are working on a set neck (glue in neck) put the neck in place and then grab a tape measure or ruler and measure from the inside of the nut to your 12th fret.
-When the neck is correctly in place the length from the inside of the nut to your bridge saddles should be double this measurement.
+If you are working on a set neck (glued in neck) put the neck in place and then grab a tape measure or ruler and measure from the inside of the nut to your 12th fret.
+When the neck is correctly in place the distance from the inside of the nut to your bridge saddles should be double this measurement.

 Make sure you get this right and then mark the back of the neck with a straight line to ensure you have the positioning perfect when you glue the neck in place.